-Plumbing and Walls
+9. Plumbing and Walls

 For wall changes, you’ll need to decide if you want partial or full demolition of the existing space.
 If you plan on completely tearing out walls that have cabinets built in, this could add to your overall cost.
 Likewise, it will cost more if there are structural changes to make in order for your new designs to work properly.
 In general, though, if you’re simply painting the walls or laying down new tile or stone, these materials typically don’t cost too much.

-When it comes to planning out how much it costs to remodel a bathroom, keep in mind that plumbing and wall changes can quickly add up to an expensive endeavor.
+When it comes to planning out how much it costs to remodel a bathroom, keep in mind that plumbing and wall changes can quickly add up to an expensive endeavour.
 With proper planning and budgeting though, you can create a beautiful and practical bathroom space without going too far over budget.

 The next step in developing a successful bathroom remodel is creating a budget.
 Knowing how much money you have available for the project will help guide decisions about scope, design features, materials and labour costs.

-Developing a Bathroom Remodel Budget
+10. Developing a Bathroom Remodel Budget

 The best way to get started planning your renovation is by making a list of all desired items such as material changes and fixtures you would like for the new space.
-Prioritize your list according to what items are “must haves” or essential and which items are “would likes” or nice to have but not necessary.
+Prioritise your list according to what items are “must haves” or essential and which items are “would likes” or nice to have but not necessary.
 It is also important to note any structural or plumbing changes that need to be made if any.
 Once you have identified your priorities and have an idea of what needs to be done, it should be fairly simple to ballpark your estimated budget.

 With a solid understanding of how much money is going into your remodel project, it’s now time to discuss the materials available for use within those financial constraints.
 The next section will review some common materials used in remodels such as tile work, cabinets, countertops and flooring options so you can start envisioning how these materials may come together in your newly designed space.

-Common Materials Used in Remodels
+12. Common Materials Used in Remodels

-When it comes to remodeling a bathroom, there are many materials that can be used to complete the job.
+When it comes to remodelling a bathroom, there are many materials that can be used to complete the job.
 Some of the most common materials used in bathroom remodels include tile, paint, cabinetry, and lighting.
 Each of these components can drastically change the look and feel of a space, so it’s important to choose the right ones for your project.

 Cabinets are also an integral part of any remodel as they provide additional storage space.
 High-quality cabinets not only look great but they will last much longer than lower quality options.
 Many homeowners opt for custom cabinets that are specifically designed and sized to fit their own unique needs.
-Additionally, selecting energy efficient appliances is always recommended since they help reduce energy costs over time and contribute to sustainability goals.
+Additionally, selecting energy-efficient appliances is always recommended since they help reduce energy costs over time and contribute to sustainability goals.

-Finally, lighting is often overlooked when remodeling a bathroom but it’s essential for creating an inviting atmosphere and also ensuring safety in the room.
+Finally, lighting is often overlooked when remodelling a bathroom but it’s essential for creating an inviting atmosphere and also ensuring safety in the room.
 A good rule of thumb is to have multiple layers of light that can be controlled with dimmers or automated systems depending on preference.
 Tasteful lighting fixtures can also add character to a room and complement any other design elements that are featured in the space.

 When considering all these materials, it’s important to factor in cost so that you don’t overextend your budget.
 Quality should also not be sacrificed for price; paying more upfront can help ensure longevity down the road and potentially reduce maintenance costs later on.
 Taking all these into consideration will help ensure that you get exactly what you want out of your new bathroom without breaking the bank.